 Flutter solves this issue and creates ways of both including platform-specific views into Flutter apps and importing Flutter components into native apps.

 Platform view widgets enable you to import native views into Flutter apps.
-Solving a tricky multi-platform problem and allowing the widget to act as an intermediary between the view and the application.
+This solves a tricky multi-platform problem and allows the widget to act as an intermediary between the view and the application.

 New technologies are inherently exciting and attractive.
 Brand new solutions make teams want to jump on board at the first chance and take advantage of new trends and cutting-edge tools.
-Few things should be done so lightly, however.
+Few things in application development should be done lightly, however.

-To invest in new technology or platform, you must prove that this change in direction will provide real, quantifiable value and solutions into the future.
-There’s no shortage of businesses who have skipped this step to be met only with the drawbacks and disadvantages of technology.
+To invest in a new technology or platform, you must prove that this change in direction will provide real, quantifiable value and solutions for the future.
+There’s no shortage of businesses who have skipped this step to be met only with the drawbacks and disadvantages of a technology.

-The payoff for investment in the comparatively new platform is new levels of UI customisation, a reduction in time-to-market, and abundant codeshare between competing platforms.
+The payoff for investment in the comparatively new platform is new levels of UI customization, a reduction in time-to-market, and abundant code share between competing platforms.